 Moving Average Ribbons

-Ribbons are formed by using multiple SMAs (or EMAs).
-This strategy uses SMA 5, SMA 10, SMA 20, SMA 30, and SMA 50.
-It can be used with any time interval (15 min, 1hour, etc.) but the longer time intervals tend to be more reliable signals with less whipsaw risk.
+Moving average (MA) ribbons are formed by using multiple SMAs (or EMAs) indicators.
+MA ribbon strategy uses SMA 5, SMA 10, SMA 20, SMA 30, and SMA 50.
+It can be used with any time interval (15 min, 1 hour, etc.) but the longer time intervals tend to be more reliable crypto signals with less whipsaw risk.

 This strategy generated very healthy gains in 2020 (through Oct 31) for four large caps: BTC (+75%), ETH (+94%), XMR (+67%), LINK (107%).
 The strategy certainly is not failproof as can be seen in Litecoin example, where we would have lost -15%.

-- Buy signal (go Long) – when price is above all SMAs
+- Buy signal (go Long) – when the price is above all SMAs

-- Sell signal (and Sell Short) – when price is below all SMAs
+- Sell signal (and Sell Short) – when the price is below all SMAs

 Here’s an example of how to execute trading rules:

-Ideally, trade entry is close to a point when the moving averages converged closely together after the price flattened out into sideways range.
+Ideally, trade entry is close to a point when the moving averages converge closely together after the price flattens out into a sideways range.
 That usually forms a base for a break-out, either up or down.

-To create your own coin screen for SMA Ribbons strategy on altFINS platform, use these filter criteria:
+To create your own coin screen for the SMA Ribbons strategy on the altFINS platform, use these filter criteria: